mlava/ninja-autoremote/README.md

 1. Implement Send message vs Send Notification option when adding Autoremote devices, and invoke different widgets for each option.
 2. Implement naming of Autoremote devices.
 (In the meantime, just click on the gear and Rename on the old dashboard widget...)
+3. Implement user-defined arcomm text in messages (ie. the left side of the =:= in the Auto-commands structure).
+For now this defaults to 'Nina=:='.